jmccann/drone-terraform/DOCS.md

 init_options.lock-timeout
 : Duration to wait for a state lock.
 Default `0s`.

-init_options.refresh
-: Update the state for each resource prior to planning and applying.
-Default `true`.

 fmt_options
 : contains the configuration for the fmt action.